oroinc/documentation/commerce/user_guide/marketing_coupons/sample_coupon.rst

    .. image:: /user_guide/img/marketing/coupons/SampleCoupons1.png

-3. In the form that opens, specify the discount details and items, making sure that the **Use Coupons** field is set to *Yes*.
+3. In the form that opens, specify the discount details and items, making sure that the **Triggered by** field is set to *Coupons and Conditions*.

    .. image:: /user_guide/img/marketing/coupons/SampleCoupons2.png